pasindu-2002/pasindu-2002/README.md

 I'm Pasindu Aluthwalahewa, a dedicated software engineering student.
 I am passionate about coding and problem-solving.
 Eager to apply my theoretical knowledge in a practical setting, I bring enthusiasm and a commitment to excellence in software development.

+💻 Specializing in Java programming, I love diving deep into the world of software development to create robust and efficient applications.

+📱 Additionally, I have expertise in mobile application development for both iOS and Android platforms, leveraging the power of React Native to build cross-platform apps that deliver seamless user experiences.

+🌟 Let's connect and collaborate on exciting projects together!

 - 👨‍💻 All of my projects are available at [https://pasindualuthwalahewa.me/](https://pasindualuthwalahewa.me/)

 - 📝 I regularly write articles on [https://blog.pasindualuthwalahewa.me/](https://blog.pasindualuthwalahewa.me/)